Allianz - Travel

 Allianz - church in mountains

 Saying "I do" in a medieval church in Tuscany, or on a pristine beach in Negril, is a moment you'll never forget.
-About a quarter of weddings are destination weddings, meaning the couple’s getting married in a place that’s not one of their hometowns or where they currently live.1
+Nearly 20% of weddings are destination weddings, meaning the couple’s getting married in a place that’s not one of their hometowns or where they currently live.1

-Whichever wedding destination you choose, you and your spouse-to-be need travel insurance.
-Destination weddings cost $32,000, on average.2 While travel insurance can’t cover the expenses of the wedding itself, it can protect you with:
+Whichever wedding destination you choose, you and your spouse-to-be need travel insurance to protect your finances and your health.
+Destination weddings cost $35,600, on average.2 While travel insurance doesn’t cover the expenses of the wedding itself, it can provide:

 • Trip cancellation/interruption benefits (in case a hurricane wrecks your resort)